HoneyHiccups/DNA_RNG/README.md

 # DNA_RNG

-/*
-This is a simple dna geny.
-It is using random numbers to create encoded dna and then store the vaules in a double linked list.
-It has a much more efffective way of storing the dna vaules then just char vars.
+This is a simple DNA generator.
+It uses random numbers to create encoded DNA and then stores the values in a double-linked list.
+This method is more efficient for storing DNA values than just using char variables and can hold more then just array I have 6 bytes per 15 links.

-Planned Things to add, function markers to detect diffreant things that the dna is making A parrale linked list to help with climbing and decending the linked list and stroring artifacts that the dna has created.
-In addation I plan on making it catch the rtifacts that it has created.
+Planned things to add include function markers to detect different things that the DNA is creating, a parallel linked list to help with climbing and descending the linked list, and storing artifacts that the DNA has created.
+Additionally, I plan on making it catch the artifacts that it has created.

-Added seeds so that the rng can be seed based, I think this will be intreasting to see how many artifacts are produced that match dna that has be cataloged for other anamials.
+I plan to add seeds so that the RNG so it can be seed-based.
+I think this will be interesting to see how many artifacts are produced that match DNA that has been cataloged for other animals.

-Files streaming to stream in and stream out dna and artifacts.
+File streaming to stream in and stream out DNA and artifacts.

-Memmory alloc, to set the amount of dna and memorry that the user would like
+Memory allocation to set the amount of DNA and memory that the user would like.

-strech goals /////////
+Stretch goals:

     GUI

-Cross check with human genom project
+    Cross-check with the Human Genome Project

-Some bugs-> I had to wrap my functions in a struct in a fucntion header else it could not resovle the function call, no idea why I plan on fixing that soon but its really far out.
+Some bugs: I had to wrap my functions in a struct in a function header; otherwise, it could not resolve the function call.
+I have no idea why, but I plan on fixing that soon, although it's low prio, I am only using function for formating numbers.

-*/